WebDataRocks/custom-theme-builder/README.md

 Learn how to use the theme builder: [Create a theme using the custom theme builder](https://www.webdatarocks.com/doc/custom-report-themes/#custom-theme-builder).

+## WebDataRocks licensing

+The custom theme builder is released under the MIT license (free and open-source).

+[WebDataRocks](https://www.webdatarocks.com/) is distributed under the terms and conditions of the WebDataRocks End User License Agreement: [https://www.webdatarocks.com/license-agreement/](https://www.webdatarocks.com/license-agreement/).

 ## Support

 For WebDataRocks-related questions, bug reports, and feature requests, please [create an issue on our GitHub](https://github.com/WebDataRocks/web-pivot-table/issues).